gyusang-yu/cell_analysis/README.md

 # cell_analysis
-Immunohistochemistry image analysis pipeline using Cellpose 3.0 and Napari
+Immunocytochemistry image analysis pipeline using Cellpose 3.0 and Napari